githubscientist/fsdcwetb23/readme.md

 - adjacent sibling selector (eg., child + child)
 - general sibling selector (eg., child ~ child)
 - attribute selector (eg., [attribute=value])

+### Responsive Web Design

+- It is a design approach that makes web pages render well on a variety of devices and window or screen sizes.
+- It uses fluid grids, flexible images, and media queries.